Amerlux Data Breach Investigation

 If you are a current or former employee of, or have received a breach notification letter from, Amerlux, LLC:

-If you were impacted by the Amerlux data breach, you may consider taking the following steps to protect your personal information.
+If you were impacted by a data breach, you may consider taking the following steps to protect your personal information.

 1. Carefully review the breach notice and retain a copy;

-2. Enroll in any free credit monitoring services that may be provided by Amerlux, LLC;
+2. Enroll in any free credit monitoring services provided by the company;

 3. Change passwords and security questions for online accounts;